-I googled *flapjacks* and got a whole plethora of recipes for a type of oat inspired biscuit (like a *crunchie*) – that wasn’t right… so I added the words *south african recipe* and was beyond happy when I found what I was looking for on the All4Women platform.
+I googled *flapjacks* and got a whole plethora of recipes for the oat inspired biscuit (like a *crunchie*) – that wasn’t what I was looking for… so I added the words *south african recipe* and was beyond happy when I found what I was looking for on the All4Women platform.

 The recipe is super easy… and doesn’t take long to *whip* up and serve.
 The other benefit is they can be served as is, or with jam/syrup/honey or even just a little bit of sugar & cinnamon!

 3 tablespoons sugar

 1 tablespoon baking powder

 1/4 cup melted butter

 - Mix everything together

 - Fry spoonfuls (1/5 of a cup) of batter either in a non-stick frying pan or with a little bit of oil (I tried both and would definitely recommend not using any oil/butter and rather dry frying as they get a better all over golden sheen to them then)

 - Wait for the bubbles to appear in the batter while frying before flipping them over.